ASU Cronkite School associate professor named associate dean of Barrett Downtown

-Craig Allen, an associate professor at the Cronkite School, has been appointed as the new associate dean of Barrett, the Honors College for ASU’s Downtown Phoenix campus.
+Craig Allen, an associate professor at the Walter Cronkite School of Journalism and Mass Communication, has been appointed as the new associate dean of Barrett, the Honors College for Arizona State University’s Downtown Phoenix campus.

 “Craig Allen is a great faculty member to be the leader of Barrett at the Downtown Phoenix campus,” said Mark Jacobs, dean of Barrett and ASU vice provost.
 “He is extremely well connected to faculty and staff of the downtown campus through his teaching and university service.
 He loves honors students and has taught them and advised them for years, and he is a friendly, collaborative person.”